MSLars/ace_preprocessing/README.md

 ## Status of Project

-As for tody (July 2023) this repo helpts to reproduce paper results.
+As for today (July 2023) this repo helps to reproduce paper results.
 We plan to extend the functionality and provide a useful framework to preprocess the ACE 05 dataset in the near future.